hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 ### Docker

-As a requisite a docker must be installed:
+As a requisite a docker must be installed

 ```
 $ docker --version